International Women’s Day: “Everyone benefits from raising awareness”

 We launched the #WomenAndParkinsons campaign in 2019 to highlight the knowledge gap around how Parkinson’s affects women.
 Investigating the topic revealed some shocking insights.
 Women experience a more rapid disease progression, a lower survival rate, are less likely to be monitored by a movement disorders specialist – and are less likely than men to undergo complex treatments like deep brain stimulation.

-At the start of the campaign, Russell Patten, director general of the European Parkinson’s Disease Association (EPDA), said: “This campaign is necessary if women living with Parkinson’s are to receive what they, and everyone living with Parkinson’s, deserve: an appropriate diagnosis, improved treatment options and a better quality of life.”
+At the start of the campaign, Russell Patten, director general of Parkinson’s Europe, said: “This campaign is necessary if women living with Parkinson’s are to receive what they, and everyone living with Parkinson’s, deserve: an appropriate diagnosis, improved treatment options and a better quality of life.”

 More than two years later, we’ve been lucky to speak to women in the community about a variety of subjects including diagnosis, menopause, medication and research.